Azusagawa-it/.github/profile/README.md

 * As of the moment of typing this, the web server and web socket are fully closed source; there is a possibility it will change in future.

 You freely contact us if you want to order the creation of a back-end or front-end for your application, but we can as well create for you a desktop application using [Electron](https://electronjs.org/)

-## Contact information
-If you want to contact us, you can use the email address contact@azusagawa.it